- It's generally a good idea to monitor your laptop's battery health and find out when anything goes wrong

 - In the Cortana/Search bar type “Battery Health Charging” and open it.

 - Select “Maximum Lifespan Mode” and click OK.

 - You can also select Balanced Mode if you need to use your laptop on battery power for a longer period.

-The batteries in your smartphone and laptop come with an average of 300 to 500 discharge/charge cycle.
+The batteries in your smartphone and laptop come with an average of 300 to 500 discharge/charge cycles.
 In addition, modern batteries don’t overcharge after reaching 100%; instead, the laptop will start running directly off the AC power.

 Electronic devices like your smartphone and laptop use Lithium-ion batteries.
-While the technology is progressing at a faster pace thanks to the electric vehicles, Lithium-ion batteries are yet to reach its full potential.
+While the technology is progressing at a faster pace thanks to electric vehicles, Lithium-ion batteries are yet to reach its full potential.

-This is mostly the case with low-cost laptops or high-performance oriented devices like gaming laptops.
+This is mostly the case with low-cost laptops or high-performance-oriented devices like gaming laptops.

 However, with the help of battery limiting software, you can certainly help the battery to last longer than your average laptop batteries that charge up to its full capacity all the time.